Her professional name was Leonore

 George replied, "She makes me feel like a boy again."

-George and Lenore were two people who should never have met, but they did.
+George and Lenore were two people who should never have met,

 On June 16th, 1959, George Reeves died of a single gunshot.